inesochoa/inesochoa.github.io/index.md

 layout: default
 ---

-I am a particle physicist working in the [ATLAS](https://atlas.cern/) experiment at [CERN's](https://cern.ch/) Large Hadron Collider.
+I am an experimental particle physicist at [LIP](https://www.lip.pt/) and I am based in Lisbon, Portugal.
+I am a member of the [ATLAS](https://atlas.cern/) experiment at [CERN's](https://cern.ch/) Large Hadron Collider.

 ## Short Bio

 In 2010, I completed my undergraduate studies in Physics at [Universidade de Coimbra](http://fisica.uc.pt/ax/main.php), where I am originally from.
 I moved to London in April 2011 to pursue a PhD at [University College London](http://www.hep.ucl.ac.uk/).
 I moved to New York City in July of 2015 to work as a postdoctoral research associate at the [Nevis Laboratories](https://www.nevis.columbia.edu/) at Columbia University.
-Since July 2020 I have been working at [LIP](https://www.lip.pt/) in Portugal as a [La Caixa Junior Leader Postdoctoral Fellow](https://fundacionlacaixa.org/en/la-caixa-foundation-postdoctoral-junior-leader-fellowships-incoming).
+In July 2020 I was awarded a [La Caixa Junior Leader Postdoctoral Fellowship](https://fundacionlacaixa.org/en/la-caixa-foundation-postdoctoral-junior-leader-fellowships-incoming) and joined LIP.

-## Physics

-### Research Interests
+## Research Interests
 * Searching for physics beyond the Standard Model at the Large Hadron Collider.
 * Differential programming applications in High Energy Physics.
 * Machine learning for identifying b-jets and Higgs boson decays.